humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-04-22-creating-defensive-objects-with-es6-proxies.md

     console.log(proxy.name);        // "Nicholas"
     console.log(proxy.title);       // 35

 This proxy uses a new object as its target (the first argument to `Proxy()`).
 The second argument is an object that defines the traps you want.
 The `get` method corresponds to the `[[Get]]` operation (all other operations behave as normal so long as they are not trapped).
 The trap receives the target object as the first argument and the property name as the second.
 This code checks to see if the property exists on the target object and returns the appropriate value.
-If the property doesn&#8217;t exist on the target, the function intentionally ignores the two arguments and always returns 35.
+If the property doesn't exist on the target, the function intentionally ignores the two arguments and always returns 35.
 So no matter which non-existent property is accessed, the value 35 is always returned.

 ## Getting defensive

 Understanding how to intercept the `[[Get]]` operation is all that is necessary for creating &#8220;defensive&#8221; objects.
-I call them defensive because they behave like a defensive teenager trying to assert their independence of their parents&#8217; view of them (&#8220;I am *not* a child, why do you keep treating me like one?&#8221;).
+I call them defensive because they behave like a defensive teenager trying to assert their independence of their parents' view of them (&#8220;I am *not* a child, why do you keep treating me like one?&#8221;).
 The goal is to throw an error whenever a nonexistent property is accessed (&#8220;I am `not` a duck, why do you keep treating me like one?&#8221;).
 This can be accomplished using the `get` trap and just a bit of code:

     function createDefensiveObject(target) {